What’s a tech CMO really buying when working with an agency?

 Here’s the reality, CMOs.
 When you ask internal team members for their opinion on the state of the brand or your message, they won’t always tell you the truth.

 We all know why: They don’t want to be negative.
-They want to maintain good relationships and be a team player.
+They want to maintain good relationships and be team players.
 It’s safer for everyone’s career to stay in the comfort of complacency.

 We fully understand that brands are personal.
 Nothing is more personal than a company name the founders created.
 Or the logo you’ve worn on your shirt for years.
 Or wearing on your body as a tattoo.
 Yes, tattoo.